chiNmoy09/Mergeify/README.md

 ## Key Features

 - **Merge PDFs** – Select up to 10 PDFs and combine them into one.
-- **Edit PDFs** – Remove unwanted pages from a PDF and save the modified version.
 - **File Management** – Save the merged/edited PDFs in the device's storage.
 - **Easy Preview** – Open the merged or edited PDF directly from the app.
 - **Modern UI** – User-friendly interface with smooth animations.